Public Health Alumni

 Turki Altharman (M.S., 2020)

-Turki completed his M.S. in Public Health Education and Promotion in 2020 and is currently a Health Education Specialist with the Almana Group of Hospitals in Hofuf, Saudi Arabia.
-In this role, he teaches patients and clients about disease management for various conditions including diabetes, hypertension, and sickle cell anemia.
+Turki completed his M.S. in Public Health Education and Promotion in 2020 after graduating from Portland State University with a degree in health education.
+He is currently an Education Specialist with the Saudi Health Council’s National Cancer Center in Riyadh, Saudi Arabia.
+In this role, he develops health education policy related to cancer among Saudi citizens.
 He is a Master Certified Health Education Specialist (MCHES) who also has experience delivering health education and health promotion programs to senior citizens in elder care and nursing facilities.
 Turki has also worked on community health projects to improve food access for populations living in designated food deserts.

 Kathleen Bates (M.S., 2019)